alncat/opusDSD/README.md

 https://github.com/alncat/opusDSD/assets/3967300/dc5a91f6-2fd2-431e-8d61-8a362792f970

 ## 80S ribosome <a name="80s"></a>
+The following results are from the legacy OPUS-DSD.
 An exmaple UMAP of latent space for 80S ribosome learned by the legacy OPUS-DSD:

 ![Alt text](https://raw.githubusercontent.com/alncat/opusDSD/main/example/umap-bold.png?raw=true "80S ribosome UMAP")